changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data

-Nice diagram about client/server architectures on that page too.
+_Nice diagram about client/server architectures on that page too._

-Most forms are post request.
-What is difference between POST & GET
+Most forms are post request. _QUIZ: What is difference between POST & GET_

-Answer (see lesson 14, "talking to servers I" too):
+_Answer (see lesson 14, "talking to servers I" too):
 - Post tends to be updating data.
 No query parameters
-- GET tends to be to fetch data.
+- GET tends to be to fetch data._

 So Forms naturally tend to be post requests.
 But can also have get request